Addressing Zero-Resource Domains Using Document-Level Context in Neural Machine Translation: Examples

 \section{Examples}

 In Table \ref{table:manual-examples} we show some example translations from the sentence-level baseline and our DomEmb(avg) model.
 We show examples where our model corrected erroneous translations from the baseline.
 Some of the proper translations should be evident from the main sentence itself, but some can only be inferred from context.
+The first four examples are from TED and the last from PatTR.

 In the first example, we can see that the sentence-level baseline translates ``students'' as ``Studenten'' (university students), but the correct translation in this case is ``Sch{\"u}ler'' (elementary or high school student).
 The main sentence itself is not informative enough for the sentence-level model to make this distinction.
 In contrast, the DomEmb model has access to more information which provides for the appropriate bias towards the correct translation.